vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

  - the opportunity in naming the next gizmo I hack
  - tickets to a few hack workshops I&rsquo;m giving after I return from my trip.
 I&rsquo;m working on two courses as we speak currently codenamed
-   - _Hacking for Noobs_ (which should introduce you to electronics-hacking chops and some coding skills) course and
+   - _Hacking for Noobs_ (which should introduce you to electronics-hacking chops and some coding skills) and
-   - _Coding for Noobs_ (learn how to write software).
+   - _Crafting Code_ (learn how to write software).

+For the courses I&rsquo;m taking ideas for concepts to work into the material.
+So don&rsquo;t hesitate to post some suggestions below.
+I already have a nicely planned out batch of material to serve to you but I&rsquo;d still love to get some early input if possible.

 <div class="element cta">
   <a href="http://www.">Pledge here {{ ":trophy:" | emojify}}</a>